Create your Flavor Profile!

 Find just-for-you recipes, save favorites and more when you customize your Flavor Profile.

 We love fish every which way: steamed, sautéed, grilled, broiled or baked.
-But the truth is, almost everything tastes better when it's fried!
+But the truth is, fried fish is the best of all!

-In fact, the fish fry is a popular American tradition.
+A fish fry is a popular American tradition that is centered around the frying of, you guessed it, fish.
+You might also hear “shore lunch” in the northern U.S. and Canada as outdoor enthusiasts cook their catch on the lakeshores.
 In the Northeast, particularly upstate New York and Pennsylvania, they favor haddock and cod.
 In the Midwest, they like local catches, including perch, walleye and smelt.
 Then there’s the South, where you’ll find catfish and flounder.